syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endtabs %}

 >**NOTE**
-•	The `RecurrenceId` should be a recurrence pattern appointment Id .
+•   The exception appointment should have different `Id` with original pattern appointment `Id`.
 •   The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment `Id`.
 •	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
 •	The `ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.